 The approval of blinatumomab was based on several clinical trials that demonstrated its efficacy and safety in different settings of ALL.
 In a phase II trial (BLAST) involving 116 patients with MRD-positive B-cell precursor ALL, blinatumomab achieved a complete MRD response rate of 78% and a median relapse-free survival of 23.6 months.
 In a phase III trial (TOWER) involving 405 patients with relapsed or refractory B-cell precursor ALL, blinatumomab improved the median overall survival from 4 months to 7.7 months compared with standard chemotherapy.
 In another phase III trial (ALCANTARA) involving 267 patients with relapsed or refractory Philadelphia chromosome-positive (Ph+) B-cell precursor ALL, blinatumomab achieved a complete remission or complete remission with partial hematological recovery rate of 36% compared with 17% for standard chemotherapy.
 In a phase III trial (Children's Oncology Group AALL1331) involving 208 children and young adults with high-risk first relapse B-cell precursor ALL, blinatumomab improved the event-free survival from 32% to 54% compared with standard chemotherapy.

 The most common adverse events associated with blinatumomab are cytokine release syndrome (CRS), neurologic toxicity, infections, pyrexia, headache, and neutropenia.
 CRS is a systemic inflammatory response that can cause fever, hypotension, hypoxia, and organ dysfunction.
 Neurologic toxicity can manifest as seizures, encephalopathy, tremor, aphasia, and other symptoms.
-The management of these adverse events includes dose interruption or discontinuation, supportive care, and administration of corticosteroids or tocilizumab.
+The management of these adverse events includes dose interruption or discontinuation, supportive care, and administration of corticosteroids.

 Several other KIHs bispecific antibodies are currently under clinical development for various types of cancers.